paulahakeem/Real_Life_Devops_Projects_By_Me/README.md

 ## Introduction

-This repository contains a collection of real-life DevOps projects aimed at providing practical examples, tutorials, and resources for DevOps professionals, engineers, and enthusiasts.
-Each project is designed to demonstrate different aspects of DevOps practices, including automation, continuous integration/continuous deployment (CI/CD), infrastructure as code (IaC), containerization, monitoring, and more.
+This repository contains a collection of real-life DevOps projects

 ## Project List